VL-LN Bench: Towards Long-horizon Goal-oriented Navigation with Active Dialogs: Introduction

-In contrast to prior work, we propose the Vision Language–Language Navigation (VL-LN) benchmark, which provides both a large-scale, automatically generated training dataset and a comprehensive evaluation protocol for developing and assessing dialog-enabled navigation agents in long-horizon settings.
-The automated data collecting pipeline comprises three steps: (1) aggregating room-level region and instance attributes from MMScan~\cite{mmscan} into unified house-level annotations; (2) pairing target instances with feasible initial positions to instantiate episodes; and (3) collecting dialog-rich trajectories using a frontier-based navigator and a scripted oracle that answers questions to support exploration and disambiguation.
-Through this process, we curate the first large-scale training dataset of $\sim 41$K dialog-augmented trajectories for IIGN.
-The VL-LN benchmark further incorporates an evaluation protocol with the scripted oracle, enabling the assessment of agents’ dialog generation capabilities without requiring human intervention.
-Together, the dataset and evaluation protocol establish a unified benchmark for training and evaluating agents’ abilities in both language-based querying and navigation (LN) across IIGN and IGN.
+In contrast to prior work, we first address the lack of training data, which is essential for teaching agents when to ask questions and how to leverage dialog-acquired information for navigation.
+Since manual data collection is costly and labor-intensive, we develop an automated data collection pipeline with three steps: (1) aggregating region-level room and instance attributes from MMScan~\cite{mmscan} into unified house-level annotations; (2) pairing target instances with feasible initial positions to construct episodes; and (3) collecting dialog-rich trajectories using a navigator with frontier-based exploration (FBE)~\cite{yamauchi1997frontier} and a GPT-based oracle.
+Using this pipeline, we curate the first large-scale training dataset for IIGN, containing approximately 41K dialog-augmented trajectories.

-We evaluate representative baselines on our benchmark and analyze emerging challenges.
-IGN performance remains substantially lower than ObjectNav, highlighting two key difficulties: efficient exploration and instance-level disambiguation.
-Training on our collected IIGN data yields a language-enabled agent that achieves state-of-the-art results on both IIGN and IGN, demonstrating the benefit of proactive querying.
-Nevertheless, the gains are not sufficient to bridge the disparity.
-A detailed error analysis reveals that the main bottleneck lies in image–attribute alignment, with 73\% of failures caused by missing or misidentifying the target under detailed attributes.
-Moreover, in IIGN, the agent’s questioning is less efficient than humans’.
-Closing the gap needs better grounding, planning, and reasoning so the agent can identify the core ambiguity during exploration and pose maximally informative questions that efficiently reduce the candidate set.
-Our primary contributions are three-fold:

-\begin{itemize} \item An automatic pipeline for generating house-level, long-horizon IIGN trajectories. \item VL-LN, the first IIGN benchmark that provides a large-scale dialog-augmented dataset and online evaluation for both navigation and querying. \item Extensive experiments showing that active dialog improves agent performance on IGN and IIGN, achieving the best results while revealing remaining challenges. \end{itemize}
+Designing a comprehensive Agent--Oracle interaction mechanism is also a key aspect of the benchmark, since it supports both scalable data collection and online evaluation.
+Although the space of possible queries is open-ended, we find that three question types are particularly important for IIGN: \emph{attribute}, \emph{disambiguation}, and \emph{route}, as illustrated in~\cref{fig:teaser}.
+Attribute and disambiguation questions together enable the agent to identify the target instance, even among visually similar candidates, while route questions support long-horizon exploration in large-scale environments.
+To enable such interaction, we implement a scalable GPT-based~\cite{gpt4o} oracle that supports these core question types while remaining flexible to other queries.
+Building on our data collection pipeline and agent--oracle interaction support, we introduce VL-LN Bench, a unified benchmark for training and evaluating dialog-enabled agents in instance-goal navigation.